MathieuFortune/mathieufortune.github.io/_posts/2019-11-30-my-design-process.markdown

 Now that we agree with the wireframes, we start to design high fidelity mockups of the website.
 The first thing we do is to create a mood board that will contain typographies, color palette, photo selections, … This mood board is used to generate creativity and give a general sense of the feeling we want to communicate with the design.
 Then from that, we convert the wireframe into a high fidelity design that will serve for validation with the client/stakeholders.
 The high fidelity mockup doesn't have to follow exactly the wireframe as new ideas could emerge when adding color and pictures.

-{% include lazy-image.html src="/images/case-study-jet-ski-rental-moodboard.jpg" alt="Moodboard & Styleguide" caption="Moodboard & Styleguide" figClass="" %}
+{% include lazy-image.html src="/images/case-study-jet-ski-rental-moodboard.jpg" alt="Moodboard & Styleguide" caption="Moodboard & Styleguide" figClass="enlarged" %}
-{% include lazy-image.html src="/images/case-study-jet-ski-rental-designs-high-fidelity-mockups.jpg" alt="Designs from left to right: Home, Service, About, Contact" caption="Designs from left to right: Home, Service, About, Contact" figClass="" %}
+{% include lazy-image.html src="/images/case-study-jet-ski-rental-designs-high-fidelity-mockups.jpg" alt="Designs from left to right: Home, Service, About, Contact" caption="Designs from left to right: Home, Service, About, Contact" figClass="enlarged" %}